jacebenson/jace.pro/content/post/2018-07-13-glideuitls-update/index.md

 So I was working on some things this week and came across some time.
-I updated GlideUtils to add a `variableHelper` script include to help getting variables as that doesnt seem possible in scope with `GlideappVariablePoolQuestionSet`.
+I updated GlideUtils to add a `variableHelper` script include to help getting variables as that doesn't seem possible in scope with `GlideappVariablePoolQuestionSet`.
 As such, this was born.

 In anycase, I wanted to post that this is getting updates.